 Vitamins, Minerals and Phytonutrients

 Beets are highly nutritive foods that are rich in vitamins, many minerals as well as phytonutrients.
-In addition to being highly nutritious foods, they’re also functional foods.
+In addition to being highly nutritious foods, they're also functional foods.
 Researchers have found that they help reduce oxidative stress and inflammation.
-As a result, foods made with beets like beet kvass may help to improve cardiovascular, metabolic and brain health1Clifford, T., et al. (2015).
-The potential benefits of red beetroot supplementation in health and disease.
-Nutrients..
+As a result, foods made with beets like beet kvass may help to improve cardiovascular, metabolic, and brain health (1).

 Nutrition you'll find in a 6-oz serving of beet kvass:

 - Roughly 2 grams of dietary fiber, 1 gram of protein and 6 grams of carbohydrates